 Rapunzel came by and we chatted about how she was able to make it here so early and even get her hair done on time.
 She was smart, witty and fun—just like the Rapunzel we know from Tangled.

 After being seated in the main dining room, we noticed Tiana first.
-Her gown is stunning and calls attention to everyone in the kingdom.
+Her gown is stunning and calls attention from everyone in the kingdom.
 As she visited other guests, we met with our waitress and discussed drink options before our first course came to our table.

 Princess Tiana stopped by and we talked southern food and of course beignets!
 If you’re ever in New Orleans Square you can order them at Mint Julep Bar where they’re shaped like Mickey Mouse.
-You can also get beignets to go at Ralph Brennan’s Jazz Kitchen Express in Downtown Disney.
+You can also get beignets to go at Jazz Kitchen in Downtown Disney.
 Not that you’ll be able to eat any after this extensive meal, but Tiana was lovely to meet.

 When we met with Sleeping Beauty herself, we couldn’t help but talk about the vibrant colors on Sleeping Beauty Castle in Disneyland Park.
 We laughed and chatted like old friends and bonded over our blonde-haired sisterhood.
 Now if I could only get that kinda volume and waves in my hair, I’d be princess material in no time!